gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![InfluxDB query](/images/tutorial-extras/004-images/influxdb-data-explorer.png)

 Here are three script queries you can use.
+These use my `DEVICE NAME`, in this case `LDDS 3`, so **make sure you change that to your own**.

-The first gives you the basic distance to liquid surface, which works for any size container:
+The first query gives you the basic distance to liquid surface:

 ```flux
 from(bucket: "sensors")